 |Faculty||Bond Business School|

-5. Explain the investment and risk characteristics of a variety of investment assets.
+2. Explain the investment and risk characteristics of a variety of investment assets.

 5. Apply probability rules and concepts relating to discrete and continuous random variables.
 Demonstrate an understanding of simple stochastic models for investment returns.